beniaminogreen/zoomerjoin/README.md

 ### Installing from CRAN:

 You can install from the CRAN as you would with any other package.
-Please be aware that you will have to have Cargo (the rust compiler) installed to build the package from source.
+Please be aware that you will have to have Cargo (the rust toolchain and compiler) installed to build the package from source.

 ``` r
 install.packages(zoomerjoin)